 Nova Scotia is home to a diversified Information Communication and Digital Media sector that includes approximately 800 companies and a strong start-up community with systems to support industry development.
 The Dalhousie University Institute for Big Data Analytics was Canada’s first Big Data Academic Research Centre.

 Nova Scotia’s excellent post-secondary education sector produces a skilled workforce with expertise in high technology sectors and significant capacity for research and development.
 China is one of Nova Scotia’s top education partners.
 There are several Memoranda of Understanding between Chinese and Nova Scotian government departments, universities, and educators to facilitate student mobility and academic cooperation.
-The province’s curriculum is being taught by accredited Nova Scotian teachers in 15 Chinese schools.
+The province’s curriculum is being taught in a number of Chinese schools giving students a unique opportunity to earn a Nova Scotia high school diploma.
 Nova Scotia’s language schools and e-learning companies have a proven track record and are well positioned for the Chinese market.

 Nova Scotia - Tourism, Aquaculture, Agriculture